A. R. Rahman: Background scores

 His background scores are often characterised by the usage of subtle orchestration and ambient sounds.
-He often employs contemporary instruments such as Guitars, Cello, Flute, Strings, Keyboard, Finger board, Harpejji, Santoor and traditional Indian instruments such as Shehnai, Sitar, Mrudangam, Veena & Tabla to create scores.
+Rahman often employs contemporary instruments such as guitars, cello, flute, strings, keyboard, Continuum Fingerboard, Harpejji, and santoor, alongside traditional Indian instruments such as shehnai, sitar, mridangam, veena, and tabla to compose his scores.

 Some of the films which fetched him appreciations for background scores include Roja, Bombay, Iruvar, Minsara Kanavu, Dil Se.., Taal, Lagaan, The Legend of Bhagat Singh, Swades, Rang De Basanti, Bose: The Forgotten Hero, Guru, Jodhaa Akbar, Raavanan, Vinnaithaandi Varuvaayaa, Rockstar, Enthiran, Kadal, Kochadaiiyaan and I. A. R. Rahman received two Academy Awards for Slumdog Millionaire and two Academy Award nominations for 127 Hours.
 Recently, his scores for Kochadaiiyaan, Million Dollar Arm and The Hundred-Foot Journey have been nominated in the long list released by Academy of Motion Picture Arts and Sciences.
 In 2017 his Mersal music's background score has impressed one and all.
 In 2018, Rahman got national award for the background score of Mom.

 Qutub-E-Kripa an ensemble of young musicians of KM Music Conservatory, have been co-credited alongside A. R. Rahman for the background scores of films such as 24, O Kadhal Kanmani, Tamasha, OK Jaanu, Kaatru Veliyidai, Mom, Chekka Chivantha Vaanam, Sarkar and 2.0.
 They have also scored for the Netflix Show, Daughters of Destiny.